Discontinuity of Straightening in Anti-holomorphic Dynamics: I

-Under straightening maps, the parabolic arcs $\mathcal{C}$, $\mathcal{C}_1$, and $\mathcal{C}_2$ correspond to each other.
-But the parabolic fixed point indices of their critical Ecalle height $0$ parameters are all distinct.
-Hence the functions $\ind_{\mathcal{C}}$, $\ind_{\mathcal{C}_1}$, and $\ind_{\mathcal{C}_2}$ pairwise differ at all but possibly a discrete set of real numbers.
+Under straightening maps, the parabolic arcs $\mathcal{C}$ and $\mathcal{C}_1$ correspond to each other.
+But the parabolic fixed point indices of their critical Ecalle height $0$ parameters are distinct.
+Hence the functions $\ind_{\mathcal{C}}$ and $\ind_{\mathcal{C}_1}$ differ at all but possibly a discrete set of real numbers.
 Therefore the corresponding straightening maps are discontinuous at all but possibly a discrete set of parameters on a sub-arc of the corresponding parabolic arcs.
-We summarize these observations in the following proposition.
+We summarize this observation in the following proposition.

-\begin{proposition}[Dynamically Distinct Baby Tricorns] The original tricorn, the period $3$ tricorn-like sets in the original tricorn, and the period $4$ tricorn-like set intersecting the line $\{b=0\}$ in the real cubic locus $\mathcal{G}$ are all dynamically distinct; i.e.\ they are \emph{not} homeomorphic via straightening maps.
-More precisely, the corresponding straightening maps are discontinuous at all but possibly a discrete set of parameters on certain sub-arcs (of suitable parabolic arcs). \end{proposition}
+\begin{proposition}[Dynamically Distinct Baby Tricorns] The Tricorn and the period $3$ Tricorn-like sets in the Tricorn are dynamically distinct; i.e., they are \emph{not} homeomorphic via straightening map.
+More precisely, the corresponding straightening map is discontinuous at all but possibly a discrete set of parameters on certain sub-arc of $\mathcal{C}_1$. \end{proposition}